minoplhy/filters-build/README.md

 bromite-filters > dat [minoplhy/bromite-custom-adblock](https://github.com/minoplhy/bromite-custom-adblock)
 ## Build Schedule
 ```
-12.00 am CDT - Build and upload to S3 Bucket
+12.00 am PDT - Build and upload to S3 Bucket
-12.06 am CDT - Commit and push to github
+12.06 am PDT - Commit and push to github

-06.00 am CDT - Build and upload to S3 Bucket
+06.00 am PDT - Build and upload to S3 Bucket
-06.06 am CDT - Commit and push to github
+06.06 am PDT - Commit and push to github
 - - -
-12.00 pm CDT - Build and upload to S3 Bucket
+12.00 pm PDT - Build and upload to S3 Bucket
-12.06 pm CDT - Commit and push to github
+12.06 pm PDT - Commit and push to github

-06.00 pm CDT - Build and upload to S3 Bucket
+06.00 pm PDT - Build and upload to S3 Bucket
-06.06 pm CDT - Commit and push to github
+06.06 pm PDT - Commit and push to github
 ```
 ## Filters list
 ### Adguard - RPZ